SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 - AJAX is good for hovering over a word and a popup telling us about that word
 - Or for when a loarge page has a form.
 If yiou submit it with an error, you won't want to reload the whole page

+#### What is the advantage of using AJAX over letting the browser automatically visit links and submit forms?
+(LSBot refined)

+- it only effects the relevant part of the page and does not reload the whole page.
+- unlike requests from the browser it is free to ignore responses
+- there are more HTTP methods available to AJAX (such as PUT, DELETE, and PATCH.

 #### Single Page Applications

 - These days making extra HTML requests outside the main HTML page load is super common, and indeed some modern apps fetch data in a serialized format stitching the DOM together just from those.
 These are "Single-page applications" because they often run entirely within one HTML page.
 So this model does each interaction by passing data to and from the server, usually encoded as JSON